sematext/docs/docs/logs/supported-date-formats.md

       - *2016-06-22T10:00:00Z*
       - *2016-06-22T10:00:00.298Z*
       - *2016-06-22T10:00:00.298*

-  - Timezone specified by using *+/-* notation, for example:
+2. Timezone specified by using *+/-* notation, for example:
       - *2014-03-23T22:04:23-0400*

-  - Default Log4j date and time format, for example:
+3. Default Log4j date and time format, for example:
       - *2016-06-24 10:38:09,758*
       - *2016-06-24 10:38:09*

-  - Time since epoch, for example:
+4. Time since epoch, for example:
       - *1466595234226*

-  - Graylog date format, for example:
+5. Graylog date format, for example:
       - *1385053862.3072*
       - *1444128321.426*
       - *2015-11-13T09:21:45.298*

 **Please note:**

   - if *@timestamp* field is not provided Logsene will set @timestamp to the time when the event is received by Logsene.
-  - if time specified in @timestamp does not include timezone information, Logsene will assume UTC.
+  - if time specified in @timestamp does not include timezone information, Logs Management App will assume UTC.